QubitProducts/qubit-react/README.md

 # Qubit React [ ![Codeship Status for qubitdigital/qubit-react-wrapper](https://app.codeship.com/projects/d63db780-5b06-0134-b3eb-4297ec814d8e/status?branch=master)](https://app.codeship.com/projects/173267)

-A library for enabling Qubit Experiences on React sites
+Smoothly integrate Qubit Experiences on React websites.

-By wrapping a component, Qubit React Wrapper will expose an API to a namespaced window object.
-This will allow custom render functions to be injected and override how the wrapped component will be rendered.
+Wrap page components using `qubit-react/wrapper` and change their rendering behaviour from within Experiences to provide segment targeting, personalisation and A/B testing.

-## Site Implementation
+## Website Implementation

-To expose a component for use in Experiences, you will need to simply wrap your component with `qubit-react/wrapper`.
-For example:
+To expose a component for use in Experiences, wrap the relevant components with `qubit-react/wrapper`.

 ```js
 import QubitReact from 'qubit-react/wrapper'